 To say that Henrietta was bad at Quidditch would be an understatement.
 She made the Tornadoes look good.

 There were times when I couldn’t even look at the game.
 I couldn’t watch and pretend to be happy and in love with the girl swooping and swerving ridiculously across the pitch.
-She fumbled with the Quaffle, she dropped it, she threw it aimlessly at the goalposts.
+She fumbled with the Quaffle, she dropped it, and she threw it aimlessly at the goalposts.
 At one point, she didn’t steer in time and she collided with the post.
 The Weasleys assembled on the ground groaned as one.
 I tried shouting words of encouragement as she played, trying once again to be the perfect picture of a loving couple, but by the end I couldn’t say anything that was remotely encouraging.